 Apply to be a Mentor

 The application consists of a personal statement, course proposals, CV, and one or two letters of recommendation.
+You can submit your application through our online system, and the deadline to apply is February 12, 2025.

 The Personal Statement and Class Proposals

-Additional Class Ideas: We would like to see your breadth as a teacher and your range as a mathematician, so in addition to your detailed class proposal above, please give several brief descriptions (a sentence or two is fine) for 2–3 other classes or projects that you might like to run at Mathcamp.
+Additional Class Ideas: A Mathcamp mentor typically teaches 4–5 different classes over the course of the summer, though it's common to propose many more class ideas than end up making it into the final schedule.
+In addition to your detailed class proposal above, please give several brief descriptions (a sentence or two is fine) for 2–3 other classes or projects that you might like to run at Mathcamp.
 Please include enough details for us to understand the content of the class and the main ideas that students should take away.

 Outside the Classroom: One of the best things about Mathcamp is that each staff member and student shares their own interests with the community.
 We want to know what you're excited about, so tell us your ideas for interesting and fun activities, math-related or otherwise!
 You can get a sense of typical events from previous summers here, but feel free to be creative.